andrematt/MARRS/readme.md

 MARRS: Mobile AR Recommender System
 ----------------------------

-Contains the datasets, models structure files, and training outcomes for the paper "A Mobile Augmented Reality Recommender System for Smart Home" submitted to the RecSys 2024 conference.
+It contains the datasets, model structure files, and training outcomes for the paper "A Mobile Augmented Reality Recommender System for Smart Home" submitted to the RecSys 2024 conference.

 F1 scores are not present in the outcomes because they were calculated using the precision and recall obtained on the validation data.

-To setup an environment to reproduce the training, create a venv and activate it, then run pip install requirements.txt.
+To setup an environment to reproduce the training, create a venv and activate it, then run pip install -r requirements.txt (tested with Python 3.8.9).